 What Froebel grasped, and what we are still learning, is that education is not primarily about transferring knowledge from adult to child.
 It is about creating conditions in which children can develop, flourish, and exercise their capacities.
 A child building with blocks is not doing something frivolous or preparatory; they are engaging in the most important work of childhood.
 A child exploring nature is not having a break from learning; they are learning in its fullest sense.

-Froebel's insistence that we observe children carefully, that we respect their interests and self-activity, that we provide a warm and nurturing environment, and that we see play as the highest form of learning, remains a standard for good practice.
+Froebel's insistence that we observe children carefully, that we respect their interests and self-activity, that we provide a warm and nurturing environment, and that we see play as the highest form of learning, remains a standard for good practise.
 The methods may evolve, the materials may change, but the principles endure.

 As you design your classroom, consider: Are children spending time on freely chosen, playful activity?
 Do you know each child well enough to plan from their interests?
 Is your outdoor area treated as a learning environment or an afterthought?
 Are relationships warm and secure?
 Are children developing agency and the confidence to pursue their own ideas?
 These questions, rooted in Froebel's philosophy, are questions every early years educator should be asking.